 Fishing is one of the most popular forms of outdoor recreation in Homer, Alaska.
 Homer is the halibut fishing capital of the world, so this isn’t surprising!
 Our halibut and salmon fishing charters run year-round, but the peak season for halibut fishing is from mid-May to mid-September.

 When you visit in the summer, you can take in Homer’s best weather and outdoor activities.
 If fishing isn’t your thing, don’t worry.
 You can get outside other ways, like with a hiking tour.
 The views on land are just as awe-inspiring as those on the sea!
 Or, take advantage of a bear viewing tour as this opportunity is only available from mid-May to mid-September.

 Fall | September, October, November

-In the fall, peak season for outdoor recreation winds down and our arts and culture scene take the driver’s seat.
+In the fall, peak season for outdoor recreation winds down, and our arts and culture scene takes the driver’s seat.
 September alone hosts the Alaska World Arts Festival, the Homer Documentary Film Festival, and the Annual Burning Basket Impermanent Art Experience.
 After that, the holiday season kicks in with Thanksgiving and Christmas.

 Driftwood Inn has spacious accommodation types, like our Modern Lodges, for you and the whole family to have a destination holiday!
 Christmas in Homer is an exciting time, as our area hosts a plethora of events for community members and visitors alike to attend.